Why My Business Need a Website? [5 Reasons Based on Researches]

 With Google Maps, you can position your business with;

-The last aspect is making a Google My Business or GMB account to post reviews and other information.
+The last aspect is making a Google My Business account and using GMB management software to post reviews and other information.

 Now, Google Maps also allows the users to run ads of their business within the map search results.